kaede0e/two-species-genome-comparison-pipeline/case_study.md

 pip install matplotlib
 python3 $PATH_TO_PLOTSR syri.out refgenome_chr.fa qrygenome_chr.fa -H 8 -W 5
 ```
-The script produces "syri.pdf" figure in your curret directory which looks like this:
+The script makes "syri.pdf" figure in your curret directory which looks like this:
 <img width="578" alt="rotated" src="https://user-images.githubusercontent.com/91504464/157101596-a56ae954-b854-4a1c-9953-8eb49f2e7f84.png">
 and you can see interesting genomic structural variants present between apricot and almond genomes.
 Especially the large inversion in the end of chromosome 4 (Pd04) stands out to me.

-This plot gives you a rough idea of how well the two genomes align at nucleotide sequence level.
+These two plots gives you a rough idea of how well the two genomes align and vary at nucleotide sequence level.

-Another common way of visualizing alignment result that does not depend on SyRI software is to simply plot on R. Using the 02_genome_alignment_SV_detection/visualize_genome_alignment.R code in R studio, you can straightaway visualize the minimap2 result (SAM file)

-Genome alignment is performed by minimap2 to align qrygenome onto refgenome.
-It uses seed-chain-align procedure in which .
-To run the program, you submit the job script